 Immune checkpoint inhibitors and mistletoe therapy

-Additional mistletoe therapy may reduce the adverse autoimmune effects of the specific immunotherapy.
+Additional mistletoe therapy may reduce the adverse effects of the specific immunotherapy.
 First clinical experiences with ICI and add-on mistletoe are available for patients with bronchial carcinoma and melanoma.
 In a real-world data study one patient group (advanced and metastatic lung carcinoma or melanoma) received only ICI while the other received additional mistletoe therapy in order to determine the rate of side effects in both groups [68,302].
 The results suggest that additional mistletoe therapy does not alter the rate of ICI side effects.

 Go to Heaven